ValeLang/Vale/docs/LinearRegion.md

 The address adjuster is stored in the region object. getSerializedAddressAdjuster will read it.

+When we create the Linear region object, we supply a boolean called the Address Mode.
+If the Address Mode is 0, we're just using regular pointers.
+If it's 1, then we're using offsets, and we also specify where in the containing file this buffer begins.
+If it's 500, then the offset 500 points at the start of our buffer.

 ## Pointers in Registers Can Be Offsets (PRCBO)